typst/typst/docs/guides/tables.md

 We also styled the table with [stripes](#striped-rows-and-columns), a [stroke](#strokes) below the first row, aligning everything right, and a bold first column.
-Click on the links to go to the relevant guide sections and see how its done!
+Click on the links to go to the relevant guide sections and see how it's done!

 ## How to rotate a table? { #rotate-table }

-When tables get a large number of columns, a portrait paper orientation can quickly get cramped.
+When tables have many columns, a portrait paper orientation can quickly get cramped.
 Hence, you'll sometimes want to switch your tables to landscape orientation.
 There are two ways to accomplish this in Typst:

 - If you want to rotate only the table but not the other content of the page and the page itself, use the [`rotate` function]($rotate) with the `reflow`